 Currently we are cooking from Plenty More, but not ignoring his other books completely.
 Note that I often massage the recipes to suit what is available from our garden and pantry.
 For the original recipes, check his books and his Guardian column.

 Similar dishes include Quick Pickled Shimeji Mushrooms, Udon and Shimiji in Mushroom-Miso Broth, Red Onion and Green Chilli Bhaji, Onion Jam, and Grilled Mushroom and Red Onion Salad.

-Browse all of our Broad Bean recipes, and all of our Italian dishes.
-Our Pasta dishes are here.
-Or explore our Mid Spring collection of recipes.
+Browse all of our Onion dishes and all of our Mushroom recipes.
+Our Ottolenghi dishes from Plenty More are here.
+We have written about our experiences cooking through this book.
+Or explore our Early Winter recipes.

 Continue reading “Mushrooms, Garlic and Shallots with Lemon Ricotta”